 If you’re about to have an operation, your upcoming procedure will be one of the millions that take place in the UK every year.
-According to the most recent figures from the Health and Social Care Information Centre there were 4.7 million surgical admissions in England alone during 2013/14 – an increase of 27 per cent compared with 10 years ago.
+According to the most recent figures from the Health and Social Care Information Centre – now known as NHS Digital –there were 4.7 million surgical admissions in England alone during 2013/14 – an increase of 27 per cent compared with 10 years ago (i).
 The most common type of surgery is general surgery, with 1.3 million procedures, with trauma and orthopaedics following closely behind with 1.2 million.

 The five most common procedures during that period were: